 Students should apply through Scholarships@UW-Madison.
 Applicants will be considered for this award by indicating that they plan on studying abroad in China, Hong Kong, or Taiwan.
 Once they’ve indicated this, students should follow the instructions to complete the application, including submission of a short essay.
-The application deadlines are typically March 1 (summer programs), March 15 (fall and academic year programs), and October 15 (spring programs).
+The application deadlines are typically March 1 (summer, fall, and academic year programs), and October 15 (spring programs).
 Students who have not yet received official notification of acceptance to a study abroad program can still apply for this award.

 Foreign Language and Area Studies (FLAS)

 Foreign Language and Area Studies fellowships provide funding for students to acquire foreign language proficiency and training in area or international studies.
 FLAS fellowships are funded by the U.S. Department of Education and are administered by the UW-Madison’s area and international studies National Resource Centers.
 FLAS awards are only available for certain world languages, and are contingent on federal funding.